Art Has Proved Fruitful Yet Again As Nigerian Artist, Toyin Odutola Sells Artwork For N215 Million

 toyin ojih odutola artwork

-Toyin Odutola moved from Nigeria to America at the age of five and became aware of her ‘blackness’ just like every other African in diaspora, and this made her question her identity.
-With this, she was able to use art as a coping mechanism and then, as years passed by, it turned out to be an “investigative, learning activity” for her.
+A Nigerian-American contemporary visual artist, Odutola, moved from Nigeria to America at the age of five and became aware of her ‘blackness,’ just like every other African in the diaspora, and this made her question her identity.
+With this, she was able to use art as a coping mechanism, and then, as years passed by, it turned out to be an “investigative, learning activity” for her.

 On how art helped her escape, Odutola says to Vogue: